vert-x/mod-lang-clojure/docs/core_manual_clojure.md

 retrieving values from the maps/sets, you can use the built-in clojure functions (`get`, `contains?`, `count`, `empty?`, etc.).

+As a convenience, `add!`, `put!`, `remove!`, and `clear!` can be given a string or keyword name for a set or map instead of the collection object and will look it up.

 Currently, no conversion is performed on keys or values placed in shared data.
 The onus is on you to make sure you are storing a type that will be readable in any other verticles that access it.

 # Buffers